rcnfinance/rcn-network/README.md

 Oracles provide equivalencies between RCN and other currencies; they should implement the oracle.sol interface to be compatible with other members of the Network.

-Maintaining a cosigner could be a relatively costly task, so it's a suggested practice add a little fee to deliver the rate.
+Maintaining a Oracle could be a relatively costly task, so it's a suggested practice add a little fee to deliver the rate.

 ## Contracts